lxdao-official/buidler-card-website/README.md

 Buidler Card is an open-source project that has been ported from LXDAO DAO Tools for building the Network State.

 In the Network State, each member must create and maintain an ID Card that includes their personal information.
-The ID Card is not transferable and cannot be sold, which is why the Buidler Card was developed to implement this system.
+The ID Card is not transferable and cannot be sold, which is why the Buidler Card is designed to be a SBT.

 The system includes a website, a backend and database, and a smart contract.
 The backend and contract repository can be found at <https://github.com/lxdao-official/buidler-card-backend>.